Farhoud-Rand/Farhoud-Rand/README.md

 - 👥 I love working in teams and collaborating on projects.
 - 👩‍🏫 I'm passionate about helping people in tech and enjoy teaching.
 - 🐾 I'm an animal lover and have worked on pet adoption platforms.
-- 💻 I enjoy building creative projects like *KidsWorld* and *LinkUp*.
+- 💻 I enjoy building creative projects.
-- 🚀 Currently expanding my skill set and exploring new horizons in technology.
 - 🎯 I focus on writing clean, detailed code with attention to styling and structure.
 - 💡 I enjoy tackling complex coding challenges across different tech stacks.